 The word "restaurant" is derived from the French word for "restore," and I believe that restaurants can and should be restorative.

-My current focus is The Perennial, an environmentally sustainable restaurant in San Francisco, where I'm co-founder and Director of Communications.
+My current focus is The Perennial, an environmentally sustainable restaurant in San Francisco where I'm co-founder, and the non-profit Perennial Farming Initiative, where I'm Executive Director.
 In 2008, I co-founded a pop-up called Mission Street Food, which turned into Mission Chinese Food (SF and NYC) and I'm a partner in Commonwealth (SF).

 I've co-written a cookbook with Chef Dominique Crenn, called Atelier Crenn: The Metamorphosis of Taste (Houghton Mifflin, 2015).
 I'm also the co-author of Mission Street Food: Recipes and Ideas from an Improbable Restaurant (McSweeney's, 2011), written with my husband, Anthony Myint.
 My writing has been published by Bon Appétit, Food & Wine, The New York Times, Lucky Peach, Modern Farmer, Cherry Bombe, and other publications.